 I grew up in a family where medical journals littered the coffee table, and found a passion interrogating how those same academic discoveries shape America's scientific and political principles, healthcare, and health habits.

-In addition to my years at national magazines and freelance work, I've interned and reported at E&E News and Philadelphia Magazine, and I’ve worked as an editor for Healthline, the COVID Tracking Project’s blog, and the online magazine Lady Science.
+In addition to my years at national magazines and freelance work, I've reported at E&E News and Philadelphia Magazine, and I’ve worked as an editor for Healthline, the COVID Tracking Project’s blog, and the online magazine Lady Science.

 About